iPhoNewsRO/ios-quizappv1/readme.md

 # [iOS] Quiz App!

-A fully functional quiz app made using Swift 3.
+A fully functional quiz app made using Swift 4 and Realm

 ## Features

 1. Clean, well formatted code
 2. Uses Realm Database for storage
 3. Can be scaled to Firebase or other databases like AWS DBs
+4. Great for begginers

 ### Screenshots